-Ark’s relationship with the Secretary of State is set out in the Amendment and Restatement agreement.
-There are also supplemental funding agreements for each individual school in the network, including Evelyn Grace Academy.
+Ark’s relationship with the Secretary of State is set out in the master funding agreement.
+There are also supplemental funding agreements for each individual school in the network, including Ark Evelyn Grace Academy.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that Evelyn Grace's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Evelyn Grace Academy's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 Our Local Governing Body